unsplash/react-trend/README.md

 These are very simple and elegant visualizations, and they do not require a bloated graphing library to produce.

-Redux Trend is a concrete component that does 1 thing, and does it well: generate these trending graphs.
+React Trend is a concrete component that does 1 thing, and does it well: generate these trending graphs.

 ## Features